theearthman81/identicon/README.md

-# Nodejs Identicon
+# Identicon

-md5 based identicon built with ramdajs.
+Node identicon built with ramdajs and based on md5 hash.